Henry A. Barnum

 Henry Alanson Barnum (September 24, 1833 – January 29, 1892) was a United States Army officer during the American Civil War and a recipient of the United States military's highest decoration, the Medal of Honor.
+He received this honor in 1889, for his heroism during the Battle of Lookout Mountain in November, 1863.

 Early life

 Barnum was born in Jamesville, New York, and educated in the common schools.
 He attended Syracuse Institute and passed his bar exam in 1860, four years after his graduation.

 Civil War

 Barnum entered the U.S. service on May 13, 1861, as captain of Company I, 12th N.Y.
 Infantry, at the age of 27; and afterward in October 1861 was promoted to major of that regiment.
 He served with distinction with that command, including the Peninsula Campaign under Maj.
 Gen. George B. McClellan, until July 1, 1862, when he was dangerously wounded by gunshot through the left ilium, at Malvern Hill, Virginia.
-At the time, the wound was supposed to be mortal; his body was abandoned and fell into the hands of the enemy, but afterward, he returned to the Union lines, so far recovered from his injury as to accept a commission as colonel in the 149th New York, dated October 4, 1862, rank September 17, 1862, and was mustered into service with the regiment at Syracuse, New York.
+At the time, it was presumed to be a mortal wound.
+His body was abandoned and fell into the hands of the enemy; afterward, he returned to the Union lines, sufficiently recovered from his injury by October 4, 1862 to accept a commission as colonel in the 149th New York.
+He made rank September 17, 1862, and was mustered into service with the regiment at Syracuse, New York.

 Not being able to assume immediate command, he joined the regiment in the field on the eve of its departure from Fairfax Station, Virginia, January 18, 1863.
 He soon required further surgical operations, and on April 1, obtained leave of absence and went to Albany, New York, for treatment under Dr. March.

-He next joined the regiment at Edward's Ferry, Maryland, during the Gettysburg Campaign, but was still too ill to render active service only part of the time, and at Ellis' Ford, Virginia, August 6, 1863, was compelled a second time to leave the regiment, and went to Washington, D.C., for treatment.
+He next joined the regiment at Edward's Ferry, Maryland, during the Gettysburg campaign, but was still too ill to render active service only part of the time, and at Ellis' Ford, Virginia, August 6, 1863, was compelled a second time to leave the regiment, and went to Washington, D.C., for treatment.

 He again joined the regiment at Wauhatchie, Tennessee, on November 10, 1863, and received a flesh wound in the right forearm while leading the charge of his regiment at the Battle of Lookout Mountain, November 24, 1863.